mochidev/MDSpreadViewDemo/README.md

 -----

- - An `MDSpreadViewCell` is created just like a `UITableViewCell` is -- try to dequeue it from the spread view, otherwise create an autoreleased copy, then configure and return.
+ - An `MDSpreadViewCell` is created just like a `UITableViewCell` is -- try to dequeue it from the spread view, otherwise create a new one, then configure and return.
  - The table headers are also made of cells, and are loaded just like MDTableViewCells are.
- - Works flawlessly with ~2.5 billion cells on iPad 3/iPhone 4S, but you might want to modify the demo accordingly for your testing.
+ - Works flawlessly with ~500 billion data points (anything bigger makes `- reloadData` hang).
- - The bigger the cells, the faster it scrolls, since less are onscreen at a time (especially on older hardware)
+ - The bigger the cells, the faster it scrolls, since less are onscreen at a time (especially on older hardware).
+   - ~150 cells gives 60 fps on current hardware, though you can viably push to 600 cells for ~25 fps
  - `MDSpreadView` uses `MDIndexPath`s *instead* of `NSIndexPath` to index cells.
- - Not all API's are fully implemented yet, and are there for future reference only.
+ - Not all APIs are fully implemented yet, and are there for future reference only.
  - `MDSpreadView` also offers an easier way to make cells via `- spreadView:title...` and `- spreadView:objectValue...` datasource methods.
 The cell classes used can be changed via the `default...CellClass` quartet of properties.
+ - `MDSpreadView` also has support for footer columns and rows.
  - Unlike UITableView, MDSpreadView is not adversely affected by custom cell sizes.

 To Do